 1. Donate to charity

-The IRS encourages you to give money to charity—if you itemize, you can take that amount off your gross income when you’re figuring out your taxes.
+The IRS encourages you to give money to charity—if you itemize, you can usually take that amount off your gross income when you’re figuring out your taxes.
 And, in 2020, even if you do not itemize your deductions, qualified cash donations up to $300 can be deducted.
 In 2021, this amount for those taking the standard deduction is increased to $600 if you file married filing jointly.
 If you’re supporting a cause, you can do so feeling good about your contribution—and reduce your taxable income at the same time.
 The IRS has strengthened its documentation requirements, however, so get a receipt for any donations to avoid the danger of having them disallowed in case of an audit.
 Be sure to read about Charitable Contributions You Think You Can Claim But Can’t to avoid any surprises.

 2. Give locally